dinno7/dotfiles/README.md

 .config/zsh=zsh/main.zsh
 ```

+> [!WARNING]
-> [!ATTENTION] Please do not modify it if you do not know what are you doing...
+> Please do not modify it if you do not know what are you doing

 ## Usage